ninenines/ranch/manual/ranch_ssl.md

    -  DER encoded user private key.
  -  keyfile
    -  Path to the PEM encoded private key file, if different than the certfile.
+ -  linger ({false, 0})
+   -  Whether to wait and how long to flush data sent before closing the socket.
  -  next_protocols_advertised
    -  List of protocols to send to the client if it supports the Next Protocol extension.
  -  nodelay (true)